 - Once you are satisfied with your test options, including the exceptions, click Submit at the top or bottom of the page

-- If you are adding an exception that has an availability start or end date that extends beyond the due date of the test, and the “Do not allow students to start if the due date has passed” option is selected, the exception WILL NOT work.
+- If you are adding an exception that has an availability start or end date which extends beyond the due date of the test, and the “Do not allow students to start if the due date has passed” option is selected, the exception WILL NOT work.
 “Do not allow students to start if the due date has passed” must be unchecked in order for the exception to work properly.